agoldvarg/agoldvarg.github.io/source/_posts/2015-02-14-keyword-arguments.markdown

 categories: [code, how-to, flatiron, ruby, guide]
 ---

 Keyword arguments were rolled out as part of the Ruby 2.0 release.
-And recently I've run into them as part of the 'Green Grocer' lab at flatiron.
-I was able to get the lab passing by deductive reasoning but I didn't fully grasp the concept.
+And recently I've run into them as part of the 'Green Grocer' lab at [Flatiron](http://flatironschool.com/).
+I was able to pass the lab using deductive reasoning but I didn't fully grasp the concept.
 This blog post is my penance.

-Let's start with a simple method `manipulate_string` that expects to receive two arguments; a String and then an Integer:
+Let's start with a simple method `manipulate_string` that expects to receive two arguments; a String followed by an Integer:

 ``` ruby
 def manipulate_string(string, volume)